ÖAMTC (Photo: Robert Spohr).

 The ÖAMTC roadside assistance recorded 687.500 operations throughout Austria in 2023.
 This corresponds to around 1.884 missions daily – four percent more than in 2022.

-“More intense and longer-lasting heat waves combined with travel during the holiday season led to a strong increase in use in the summer months last year.
-And our Yellow Angels were also under great demand in winter - snowfall and cold at the beginning of December gave us the strongest day and the busiest month in Austria,” explains Katharina Brezina, head of the ÖAMTC roadside assistance.
+"More intense and longer-lasting heat waves combined with travel during the holiday season led to a strong increase in deployments in the summer months last year.
+And our Yellow Angels were also in great demand in the winter - snowfall and cold at the beginning of December gave us the busiest day and the busiest month in Austria," explains Katharina Brezina, head of the ÖAMTC breakdown service.

 This can also be seen in a monthly comparison: the mobility club's breakdown assistance completed the most missions in Austria in December (69.620 missions) before August (61.800) and July (61.700).
 The fewest deployments were registered in March (49.000).
 The busiest day of 2023 was December 4th with almost 5.600 missions.